ScottW514/terraform-provider-datapower/docs/data-sources/tam.md

 page_title: "datapower_tam Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  Access Manager Client

 ---

 # datapower_tam (Data Source)

-Access Manager Client
+<p>A DataPower Gateway can support multiple IBM Security Access Manager registry types: LDAP or Microsoft Active Directory.
+Support for the registry type is established for each Access Manager client that starts according to its configuration.</p>

 ## Example Usage